TrapinchO/moth_lang/doc/specification.md

 x[1] = 100; // sets 2nd value to 100
 ```

-NOTE: until proper types are implemented, the lists do not have to be homogenic.
+NOTE: until proper types are implemented, the lists do not have to be homogeneous.

 ## Unit
 The unit type has a single value, `()`.
 Just like Rust, it is used when there is no meaningful value to be used.
 Functions by default return unit.